-I have to be honest about something.
-The past couple of weeks of my life can easily be characterized as blissful, upbeat and downright thrilling!
-To the naked eye, one might think the levity in my step is due to summer’s dynamic and awe-inspiring energy or the fact my week long vacation is right around the corner, and to be honest while the aforementioned are very true, I must admit it has everything to do with the fact the Cleveland Cavaliers won the NBA World Championship and simultaneously made history!
-Like all Akron, OH natives, around 11:45pm on Sunday June 19th, I was overjoyed, filled with exuberance and simply delighted the Cavs brought my hometown a championship; however the story actually goes a little deeper for me due to my profession.
+I have to be honest, the past couple of weeks of my life can easily be characterized as blissful, upbeat, and downright thrilling!
+One might think the levity in my step is due to summer’s dynamic and awe-inspiring energy or the fact that my family vacation is right around the corner.
+While the aforementioned are also true, I must admit it has everything to do with the fact that the Cleveland Cavaliers won the NBA World Championship and simultaneously made history!

 3. Discretionary Component

 If someone were to ask me what my favorite compensation incentive plan or variable pay feature is, I will most likely tell you it is the discretionary feature most leaders want included within their plans.

 Being able to adjust the final payout up or down based on the intangibles related to performance allows leadership to send the right message with regards to pay.

 Most of the variable pay plans I typically design, measure for actual performance, or the ‘what’, and once the measurement period comes to a conclusion, the option to adjust that award up or down captures ‘how’ the employee performed.
 This approach ensures there is a balance between the objective and desired behavior.